 AppCmd is a command-line utility to manage IIS 7+ web servers.
 It provides the ability to administer Windows Server IIS without a graphical user interface to configure settings for the Web server, sites, applications, and virtual directories.
 Here is my introduction to AppCmd.exe.
 AppCmd is, in combination with WinRM, the Windows Server IIS systems administrator’s swiss-army knife for his daily routine.

 By default, an IIS application pool (or “AppPool”) recycles on a regular time interval of 1740 minutes, or 29 hours.
 One reason for this time interval is that application pools don’t recycle at the same moment every day (every day at 07.00 for example).
-However, sometimes you may want to change this regular time interval to specific times.
-And when you try to configure this […]
+However, sometimes you may want to change this regular time interval […]

 Start stopped application pools with AppCmd in a loop.
 In my routine, I occasionally have to start multiple website application pools when they are in a stopped state.
 On more than one web server.
 Being a lazy system administrator, I find it too much work to log on every server.
-Therefore I start those application pools in a loop.
-A condition for me to start […]
+Therefore I start those application […]

 PHP 7 with OPcache in IIS Express for WebMatrix 3: learn how to create your own PHP development environment easily with Microsoft WebMatrix and IIS Express and your own custom PHP version.
 Note: this guide also applies to newer PHP versions, just change the version numbers.

 How to target multiple ASP.NET versions with AppCmd?
 When administering an IIS web server you frequently have to use AppCmd.exe to make configuration changes.
 Whether it is for a specific web site or server wide.
-Some might think AppCmd has its limitations; for example if they don’t know the options to use they might think you can only address the x64 .NET Framework version or […]
+Some might think AppCmd has its limitations; for example if they don’t know the options to use they might think […]

 Multiple vulnerabilities found in IIS 6.0 and 7.5 web servers.
 On the Full-Disclosure mailinglist Kingcope posted several IIS 6.0 and 7.5 bugs.
 Because I am a Windows Server and IIS admin, I took some time to test the various vulnerabilities …